waw-muzik/rfcs/active-rfcs/0001-error-codes.md

 # Basic example

-If the API returns a 404, give a more extensive info to our system (logs, apps, admin panel, partners) with a code and a message, like:
+If the API returns a 404, give more extensive info to our system (logs, apps, admin panel, partners) with a code and a message, like:

 * WM0001 - User not found - HTTP 404
 * WM0002 - Artist not found - HTTP 404